What Does a Start-Up Coach Actually Do?

 After a few months of coaching, most people say they feel:

-• Clearer about their business direction.
+• Clearer about their Start-Up business direction.

 • More confident in charging what they’re worth.

-• More organized and productive (without burnout).
+• More organised and productive (without burnout).

 • Energized about their next steps.